mtonnberg/operation-slackjaw/readme.txt

-A simple chatops client written in go for slack and Otter.
+A simple chatops client poc written in go for slack and Otter.

 How to set it up: